matthew-brett/gitwash/gitwash/following_latest.rst

 From the command line::

-   git clone git://github.com/gitwash/gitwash.git
+   git clone git://github.com/REPONAME/REPONAME.git

-You now have a copy of the code tree in the new ``gitwash`` directory.
+You now have a copy of the code tree in the new ``REPONAME`` directory.

 Updating the code
 =================

 From time to time you may want to pull down the latest code.
 Do this with::

-   cd gitwash
+   cd REPONAME
    git pull

-The tree in ``gitwash`` will now have the latest changes from the initial repository.
+The tree in ``REPONAME`` will now have the latest changes from the initial repository.

 .. include:: git_links.txt